30+ Years' Experience. Nationally Recognized Defense.

 Murder is codified in Massachusetts under MGL Ch.
 265 s.
 1. Generally, murder is defined as the unlawful killing of a human being either with malice or in the commission or attempted commission of certain felonies.

-If you have been charged with a murder crime or would like to discuss a legal matter involving a murder crime please let Brad know as soon as possible.
-It’s extremely important to have defense counsel by your side as early as possible in the process.
+If you have been charged with a murder crime or would like to discuss a legal matter involving a violent crime please let our firm know as soon as possible.
+It’s extremely important to have experienced criminal defense counsel by your side as early as possible in the process.

 First degree murder is arguably the most serious crime with which one can be charged here in the Commonwealth of Massachusetts and elsewhere in the United States.
 Murder is defined as the unlawful killing of a human being either with malice or in the commission or attempted commission of certain felonies.